 3. "Base premium rate" means, for each rating period, the lowest premium rate that could have been charged under a rating system by the accountable health plan to small employers for health benefits plans involving the same or similar coverage, family size and composition, and geographic area.

 4. "Bona fide association" means, for a health benefits plan issued by an accountable health plan, an association that meets the requirements of section 20-2324.

 (a) Section 4980B, except subsection (f)(1) as it relates to pediatric vaccines, of the internal revenue code of 1986.

 (b) Title I, subtitle B, part 6, except section 609, of the employee retirement income security act of 1974 (P.L.
 93-406; 88 Stat.
 829; 29 United States Code sections 1001 through 1461).

 (c) Title XXII of the public health service act.

-(d) Any similar provision of the law of this state or any other state.
+(d) Section 20-2330 or a similar provision of the law of this state or any other state.